Ubuntu 17.10 on a convertible laptop

 Maybe it's of interest to some ...

-The new Ubuntu version 17.10 with Gnome and Wayland works quite nicely on my convertible laptop!
+The new Ubuntu version 17.10 with Gnome and Wayland works quite nicely as a touch UI on my convertible laptop!

 Web browsing, emailing, text editing all work nicely, both when having the screen docked to the keyboard and in tablet mode when disconnected from the keyboard.
 User interface is reasonably sized for both use cases, screen rotation works.
 Basically everything works as one would expect.